Sana-Arshad797/NeuroFiveSolutions_internship/Task_3 noor-husn-cafe-chatbot/README.md

 ---

-## 🎥 What to Do for Submission

-1. Push the script to GitHub (don't push `.env` — it's already ignored)
-2. Record a 2-3 minute video running the script, showing the 5 test responses, then typing 1-2 of your own questions in interactive mode
-3. Submit the GitHub link and video

 ## ⚠️ Note on Free-Tier Rate Limits
 Google's free tier has daily and per-minute request limits.
 If you see